waniagondal/ASLTranslation/README.md

 If you want to contribute to the project:
 1. Fork the repository
 2. Create your own branch
-3. Follow Google Checkstyle and code your changes
+3. Follow CSC207 Checkstyle (installation instructions above) and code your changes
 4. Push your commits to your forked repository
 5. Create a pull request and describe the changes you made

 #### Provide Feedback
 If you want to provide suggestion and feedback, or ask questions, please contact us at (email here)